“IRREXXXSIBLE”

 X-RAY PHOTO INSTALLATION, X-RAY FILMS AND NEGATOSCOPE, 19X15X5 INCHES, SERIES OF 12, 2010, IRAN.

 Irrexxxsible is a series of twelve x-ray photographs on Negatoscope.
 These series have been taken in the same posing settings as I would use an optical camera for fashion documentation purposes.
-This project focuses on young Iranians who were born after the Islamic Revolution where there is a growing rift between them and the state policies on what is proper to wear in public.
-While the state views Western fashion as a "Cultural Invasion" the younger population shows more enthusiasm to embrace brands that are affiliated with the day's trend in the West.
+This project focuses on young Iranians who were born after the Islamic Revolution, where there is a growing rift between them and the state policies on what is proper to wear in public.
+While the state views Western fashion as a "Cultural Invasion," the younger population shows more enthusiasm to embrace brands that are affiliated with the day's trend in the West.
 Irrexxxsible has a clinical and critical approach to show this contradiction.
-Viewers can see the metal parts, hard tissue of human bodies, and the signs and details that are hidden under a loaded conflict of interests.
-A conflict is between what is proper to show(human body and fashion images), wear or advertise by the state and what is being practiced in the daily lives of Iranian people.
-All of these images were taken in a clinic in Tehran where I received training on how to use x-ray machines that operate in an analog manner and use x-ray films.
-The pieces in this series are shown in multiple countries, Iran, UAE, Turkey, U.S., and U.K, and are collected by induvial collectors or institutions.
+Viewers can see the metal parts, the hard tissue of human bodies, and the signs and details that are hidden under a complex web of conflicting interests.
+A conflict arises between what is deemed proper to display (human body and fashion images), wear, or advertise by the state, and what is actually practiced in people's daily lives.
+All of these images were taken in a clinic in Tehran, where I received training on how to use X-ray machines that operate in an analog manner and use X-ray films.
+The pieces in this series are shown in multiple countries, Iran, UAE, Turkey, the U.S., and the U.K., and are collected by individual collectors or institutions.